Cheescake15/SOC-Analyst-Handbook/docs/en/01-introduction.md

 During **triage**, the analyst quickly assesses:

-- what triggered the alert;
+- what triggered the alert
-- which system or user is involved;
+- which system or user is involved
-- how urgent the event may be;
+- how urgent the event may be
-- whether the activity may be malicious;
+- whether the activity may be malicious
-- whether further investigation or escalation is required.
+- whether further investigation or escalation is required

 ### 4.2 Log and Telemetry Analysis

 A SOC analyst may review:

-- Windows Event Logs;
+- Windows Event Logs
-- Linux system and authentication logs;
+- Linux system and authentication logs
-- firewall logs;
+- firewall logs
-- DNS logs;
+- DNS logs
-- proxy and web logs;
+- proxy and web logs
-- email security events;
+- email security events
-- EDR telemetry;
+- EDR telemetry
-- cloud audit logs;
+- cloud audit logs
-- IDS or IPS alerts;
+- IDS or IPS alerts
-- SIEM correlations.
+- SIEM correlations

 ### 4.3 Context Collection

 A suspicious event does not always prove that an attack occurred.
 Analysts therefore gather additional context, such as:

-- the affected user’s role;
+- the affected user’s role
-- the importance and type of the device;
+- the importance and type of the device
-- the origin and reputation of an IP address;
+- the origin and reputation of an IP address
-- parent-child process relationships;
+- parent-child process relationships
-- earlier related events;
+- earlier related events
-- known threat intelligence;
+- known threat intelligence
-- timing and frequency of the activity.
+- timing and frequency of the activity

 ### 4.4 Alert Classification

 An investigation may result in classifications such as:

-- **True Positive:** genuine malicious or unauthorised activity;
+- **True Positive:** genuine malicious or unauthorised activity
-- **Benign True Positive:** the rule correctly detected an event, but the activity was authorised;
+- **Benign True Positive:** the rule correctly detected an event, but the activity was authorised
-- **False Positive:** the alert incorrectly indicated a threat;
+- **False Positive:** the alert incorrectly indicated a threat
-- **False Negative:** malicious activity occurred without generating an alert.
+- **False Negative:** malicious activity occurred without generating an alert

 ### 4.5 Escalation

 An analyst should escalate when:

-- the event is likely to be a real incident;
+- the event is likely to be a real incident
-- a critical system is involved;
+- a critical system is involved
-- multiple devices or users may be compromised;
+- multiple devices or users may be compromised
-- a privileged account is affected;
+- a privileged account is affected
-- data loss or exfiltration is suspected;
+- data loss or exfiltration is suspected
-- the case exceeds the analyst’s authority or expertise;
+- the case exceeds the analyst’s authority or expertise
-- immediate containment may be required.
+- immediate containment may be required
+-
 ### 4.6 Documentation

 Good SOC documentation is concise, accurate, and verifiable.
 It records:

-- the time of the event or alert;
+- the time of the event or alert
-- affected systems and accounts;
+- affected systems and accounts
-- relevant indicators;
+- relevant indicators
-- investigative steps;
+- investigative steps
-- findings;
+- findings
-- supporting evidence;
+- supporting evidence
-- risk or severity classification;
+- risk or severity classification
-- actions taken or recommended.
+- actions taken or recommended

 CISA describes the Cyber Defense Analyst role as analysing information collected from tools such as IDS alerts, firewalls, and network traffic logs in order to mitigate threats.